Email Marketing Tips

 5) Use email marketing to ask for reviews!
 You can send out emails after an order has been fulfilled asking the customer to leave a review wherever you want to focus your reviews on.
 I recommend collecting emails with the goal that they are displayed on your website, but first choose to direct them to leave you a review on Facebook or Google.
 There are review apps (on Shopify if you use that) that can pull your reviews from each of these to display on your site.
 Both Facebook and Google reviews have their different advantages as being the main platform you should be collecting reviews on, but both are great review platform options).

-6) For those segments that you're about ready to delete from your email list all together, give them a few more chances to make a purchase with a super enticing and irresistible offer.
+6) For those segments that you're about ready to delete from your email list altogether, give them a few more chances to make a purchase with a super enticing and irresistible offer.
 Did they sign up several months ago and STILL have not purchased?
 Maybe give them a 40% off coupon for a full priced item.
 Possibly they'll be so impressed with your products, shipping, and service that they'll make more full priced purchases very soon.

 7) Do you have a lot of products on your website so that the website visitor may not have seen everything?
 Consider doing a product up-sell email for a complimentary product after they have made a purchase.
 Show them how cute that pair or earrings or those shoes will go with their new dress.